apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. scrambling to prevent Israel-Hezbollah war amid Gaza ceasefire push**
+**Andrew McCarthy: Why Molly Ringwald skipped 'Brats' doc**

-You can read more about it [here](https://www.axios.com/2024/06/12/hezbollah-war-israel-border).
+You can read more about it [here](https://nypost.com/2024/06/12/entertainment/andrew-mccarthy-why-molly-ringwald-skipped-brats-doc/).

 ## Requirements
 - Python 3.8